Adam-Thometz/Reptifeed/README.md

 A user token is required for all the routes (listed below).
 A token could be for users or for admin.

-There are two test accounts available on the app, one for regular users, and one for admin:
+There are two test accounts available on the app when you run locally, one for regular users, and one for admin:

 User:
 - Username: testuser